-The latter an offering gasp to offset my failure to mention my impure act of self-abuse.
-As I said it I knew it was another sin, another lie.
+The latter an offering gasp to offset my failure to mention self-abuse.
+As I said it, I knew it was another sin, another lie.

 I’m lying to a priest!
-Must I now add my lies to self-abuse?
+Must I now add my lies to the sin of self-abuse?

 "Is there anything else?"